Operation Copperhead: Impact

 The impact of Copperhead is unclear.
 The visit was reported up the German chain of command, and some double agents later received requests for information about Montgomery's movements.
 There is no indication that Montgomery's appearance affected German views of the imminent invasion threat.
 Writing in 2011, historian Joshua Levine attributes this to the fact that the deception was carried out ten days before D-Day, arguing that there would be no reason for a flying visit to North Africa to preclude an imminent invasion.

 Another factor was that, in early May 1944, an uncontrolled agent based in Spain (who sold fictional intelligence to the Germans) had passed on details of a meeting in Gibraltar between several high-ranking Allied officers.
 Documents found after the war indicate that the Germans found this information suspect, and may have treated Montgomery's appearance as equally so.
-Although double agents received several urgent requests from the Abwehr about his whereabouts it does not appear that this information was passed on to the German command in France.
-According to captured enemy generals, German intelligence in fact believed Montgomery had been present but still presumed it to be part of a feint.
+Although double agents received several urgent requests from the Abwehr about his whereabouts, it does not appear that this information was passed on to the German command in France.
+According to captured enemy generals, German intelligence in fact believed Montgomery had been present but still assumed it to be part of a feint.
 The Bodyguard deception had confused the German command as to Allied intentions, and the apparent arrival of Montgomery in Gibraltar added little to the picture.

 James did not enjoy the experience.
-Although he received equivalent pay (£10 per day) to Montgomery during the operation, it had been a stressful assignment.
-Following Montgomery's public appearance on the Normandy beachhead, James flew back to England and resumed his role within the Pay Corps and was warned not to discuss the operation.
+Although he received equivalent pay (£10 per day) to Montgomery during the operation, it was a stressful assignment.
+After Montgomery's public appearance on the Normandy beachhead, James flew back to England and resumed his role within the Pay Corps and was warned not to discuss the operation.
 Dennis Wheatley, in his memoirs, commented that he felt James had been treated "shabbily" for his efforts.